Introduction to Evening Seminars

 Come and take the opportunity to gain some excellent CPD as well as meet and socialise with colleagues.
 We have a broad range of topics coming up and have invited speakers to come and share their ideas and enthusiasm about counselling, therapy and transactional analysis with us.

-We open the doors open from 5.00pm – the seminar starts at 5.15pm for an hour and a half.
-In addition to learning, when you arrive we will welcome you with the offer of hot and cold drinks and snacks.
+The seminar starts at 5.15pm for an hour and a half.
 There is a small charge of £10 per ticket for the seminar.

 The next event